EndsOfTheEarth/QueryLite/PreparedQueries.md

 Cons:

-* Syntax is more difficult to understand and can look a bit messey for complicated queries
+* Syntax is more complicated
-    * The C# generics required to make prepared queries type safe add complexity to the syntax
+    * The language generic constraints required to make prepared queries type safe add complexity to the syntax
     * C# currently does not support generic parameters for custom operators.
 This means condition syntax (e.g. the `WHERE` clause) cannot use operators like `==` and `!=`
-* Some query features are not supported
+* Some query features are not supported as they are dynamic in nature
     * e.g. In list `IN(@0, @1, @2)` as the number of items in the list can change between executions

 # What Query Type Is Best?

-Generally, dynamic queries are a better choice as the C# syntax is easier to write and understand.
-In general a dynamic query will have equivalent or better performance to Dapper when returning a list of objects as the result.
-Query Lite is more memory efficient in loading result classes than dapper and that often balances out the initial overhead of dynamically generating a query.
+Dynamic queries are a good choice as the C# syntax is easier to read and understand.
+In general a dynamic queries have good performance.

-If a query is on the 'hot path' and you want to minimise memory allocations then use a prepared query.
-As a general rule, prepared queries will use almost the equivalent CPU and memory allocation as a direct ado.net query.
+Prepared queries have performance and memory allocation characteristics near equivalent to direct ado.net.
+So, if a query is on the 'hot path' and memory allocation pressure on the garbage collector is an issue, then use a prepared query.

 ## Benchmarks